Plants that Repel Bees & Wasps

 Roses are not very attractive to honey bees.
 To increase your chances of seeing fewer of them around your rose bushes, choose red or other dark colors.

-Also, avoid roses that are highly scented.
-Insects are so sensitive to smell.
-A fragrant aroma is very enticing to a working bee.
+Also, avoid roses that are highly scented as bees are very sensitive to smell.
+A fragrant aroma is very enticing to a bee’s antenna (nose).

 Wormwood (Artemisia) is one of the few plants that noticeably repel most insects.
-The strong odor is not offensive to humans but is not favored at all by bees.
+The strong odor is not offensive to humans but is very unattractive to bees.

-This plant is actually a herb that is used for various folk remedies.
-It is native to Europe but grows well in many other parts of the world.
+Native to Europe, this plant is actually a herb that is used for various folk remedies.
 Though many flowering herbs are attractive to bees, this one is not a favorite.

-This herbaceous perennial can be found growing wild as it has naturalized wildly across the landscape.
+This herbaceous perennial can be found growing in many locations as it has naturalized across the landscape.
 Reaching heights of up to 3 ft, the silvery-green leaves are very attractive.

 Due to the unique color and leaf structure, Wormwood can be grown as an ornamental.
 Because it is pollinated by the wind, it has nothing to offer hungry insects.